jonathanmorgan/Git-Status/README.md

 Also check out: https://github.com/fboender/multi-git-status

+## copy-scripts-to.sh

+This script copies the other scripts in this folder to a directory whose path you specify as the first parameter when you invoke the script, and sets their permissions so the owner can read and run them.
+By default, they are not allowed to be written, to make it less likely I will accidentally update them outside the repo and lose changes.
+Feel free to update permissons once they are copied.

+This script assumes you are running it in the folder you checked out, alongside the other scripts here.

+Example:

+    # copy scripts to parent folder
+    ./copy-scripts-to.sh ..

 ## git-find-changes.sh

 copy to the folder that holds many git repos, then run the script.
 It will use `diff-files` and `diff-index` git commands to look for changes not yet staged or committed and output any repos that have changes.